 by David McSwain

-My origin story begins in a small town, when I first caught the entrepreneurial bug, and how community banks have been an integral part of my journey.
+My origin story begins in a small town in Oklahoma, when I first caught the entrepreneurial bug, and how community banks have been an integral part of my journey.

 The Early Years